alexthecat123/ESProFile/README.md

 - ArduinoFile was only available in an external version, while ESProFile is available in both an external version and an internal Widget replacement version that mounts right into the Widget drive bay!
 - I've selected the parts for ESProFile so that, if you order from JLCPCB, they can assemble the entire board for you for a really reasonable price.
 So once you get them in the mail, just pop your ESP32 into its socket, add a ribbon cable and SD card, and you'll be up and running!
 - ArduinoFile required that you upload different sets of firmware to the device in order to switch between emulator mode and diagnostic mode.
 But on ESProFile, thanks to the ESP32's larger flash memory, both sets of code are stored on the device simultaneously and you can swap between them at the flip of a switch!

+# Frequently-Asked Questions
+As people begin to ask questions about ESProFile, I'll start throwing the answers to the most noteworthy ones in here!
+## Q: I've heard that the ESP32 isn't 5V-tolerant.
+So why aren't you using level shifters?
+A very good question, and one that has been raised quite a few times with regards to my ESP32 projects over the years!
+So let's finally answer it.
+When picking a microcontroller to use when developing the successor to ArduinoFile, I had a couple of criteria, but one of the biggest was that the microcontroller be 5V tolerant so that I wouldn't have to use level shifters.
+My goal with this project was to make the board as simple and inexpensive as possible, and level shifters add both cost and complexity.
+Finding a microcontroller that was both fast and 5V-tolerant was actually really tough, but I eventually settled on the ESP32, even though they don't officially state its 5V-tolerance anywhere.
+I've got a couple reasons for this.

+I don't have a source that I can quickly link to for this, but I read that Espressif (the makers of the ESP32) used to state that the ESP32 was 5V-tolerant, but later removed this claim from their website, and this is what led to a lot of the confusion on the topic.
+Apparently a lot of people took this claim to mean that they could _power_ their ESP32 off 5V (which definitely _would_ fry it) and would get mad when it blew up, so Espressif just stopped claiming 5V-tolerance to avoid all the drama.

+I've also done some pretty extensive testing with ESP32s in a variety of 5V applications, and have never had a single problem.
+Plus, several other people have built my other ESP32 designs (although these designs aren't on GitHub) and they have used them extensively without any issues either.
+Just to be sure that I didn't get lucky with my ESP32s or anything, I've also been sure to buy from several different vendors at several different points in time, and every single one I've received has been rock-solid.

+Perhaps most convincingly, the CEO of Espressif himself actually [verified this on Facebook](https://www.facebook.com/groups/1499045113679103/permalink/1731855033731442) a few years ago!
+Scroll down and find the comment with over 100 likes where he refers to the ESP8266, and then read the replies to that comment to find his answer that's specific to the ESP32.

+One thing you'll notice when you search for info about ESP32 5V-tolerance is that some people say it works and others say it doesn't, but that not a single one of the people who says it won't work has actually tried it.
+They're all just saying that because they heard it from somewhere else or made some sort of assumption.

 # Building One
 With all that out of the way, let's talk about how to actually build an ESProFile!